kdoore/CS2335-Gitbook/number_game.md

 For the first iteration of this game, we'll design the game to run in the console, where we have text prompts to accept user input.
 The computer makes guesses and the user selects either the up-arrow, down-arrow to indicate the number is higher or lower than the current guess.
 If the computer selects the correct answer, then the user hits the return/enter key, and the game starts over.

 ###Binary Search
 We will write the program so that the computer makes the minimum number of guesses necessary.
 At each step, the computer makes a guess that splits the number range in half.
 This guessed value corresponds to the  (max + min) / 2.
 If the guess does not match the player's selected number, then we need to reset the endpoints of the range.
 If the user's number is higher than the computer's guess, then we need to set the new minimum of the new range to the current guess.
-So, at each step in binary search, the number of possible values is divided in half, therefore, the maximum number of tries that the computer must make is   log - base 2 of the initial range: $$log_2(n)+1$$.
+So, at each step in binary search, the number of possible values is divided in half, therefore, the maximum number of tries that the computer must make is   log - base 2 of the initial range plus one: $$log_2(n)+1$$.

     *"Although the basic idea of binary search is comparatively straightforward, the details can be surprisingly tricky…" — [Donald Knuth](https://en.wikipedia.org/wiki/Binary_search_algorithm#Number_guessing_game)*

-For an initial range of 32, the computer will make no more than 5 guesses since 2 to the 5th power is 32.
+For an initial range of 64, the computer will make no more than 7 guesses since 2 to the 6th power is 64.

 We walked through the logical design of the project code in class by first creating a logic flow diagram.
 Then we implemented code in C# in monoDevelop and we attached the code to the main-camera in the default scene.